Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/software-bug-report.md

 assignees: ''

 ---
 This repository is intended for software developers with experience managing Python programs.
-We will not respond to requests regarding difficulties in software development or in using the software.
+We will not respond to requests related to development challenges or difficulties in using the software.
 Issues related to printers (either new or already defined) should be reported in other options.

 **Describe the bug**
 A clear and concise description of the bug, including steps to reproduce the behavior and a short description of what you expected to happen.